bcanozgur/programming-gpt-prompts/README.md

 + `Act as a [Technology or Framework Name] developer.
 [Write a detailed description]`

 + `Act as: [Technology or Framework Name] Developer Technology stack: [Technology or Framework Name], spring boot, kafka, mongodb
 Functionality: communication
 Task: Make an API that takes a name and an surname as inputs and sends back a success response.`

++ `Act as a code reviewer for [Technology or Framework Name].
+Review this code and provide suggestions: [code snippet here].`

++ `Act as a DevOps engineer.
+Suggest a CI/CD pipeline for this stack: [stack details].`

++ `Act as a security expert.
+Identify vulnerabilities in this code: [code snippet here].`

++ `Act as a performance engineer.
+Suggest optimizations for this function: [function/code here].`

++ `Act as a documentation writer.
+Generate documentation for this module: [module/code here].`

++ `Act as a test engineer.
+Write unit tests for this function: [function/code here].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Data structure selection :

 + `Recommend the most appropriate data structure for this use case: [use case description].`

++ `Compare the pros and cons of using [Data Structure A] vs [Data Structure B] for this scenario: [scenario description].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Design pattern:

 + `In [Technology or Framework Name], which design patterns are suitable for this scenario: [scenario description].`

++ `Suggest a refactor using a design pattern for this code: [code snippet here].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Memory leak detection:

 + `In [Technology or Framework Name], Help me identify potential memory leaks in this code: [code snippet here].`

++ `Suggest best practices to avoid memory leaks in [Technology or Framework Name].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>API endpoint design:

 + `In [Technology or Framework Name], help me design an API endpoint for this functionality: [functionality description].`

++ `Suggest RESTful resource naming conventions for this API: [API description].`

++ `Design a versioning strategy for this API: [API description].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Technical debt assessment:

 + `Evaluate this code for technical debt and suggest ways to reduce it: [code snippet here].`

++ `Identify code smells in this code and suggest improvements: [code snippet here].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Time complexity analysis:

 + `Analyze the time complexity of this algorithm: [algorithm description or code snippet].`

++ `Suggest ways to improve the time complexity of this function: [function/code here].`

 ### ![Backend](https://img.shields.io/badge/Backend-purple?style=plastic) <br/>Error logging best practices: